faressoft/terminalizer/README.md

 ## Config

-> Generate a config file in the current directory
+> Generate a config file in the current directory:

 ```bash
 terminalizer config